Outside Help · Misunderstandings · Anchor

 The market map turns a noisy shortlist into a layer question before the buyer starts comparing providers.

-Diagnostic reading Pressure Many rolessound plausible Layer Name thedecision layer Risk False shortlistshrinks badly Reader memory: name the layer before the room names it for you.
+Diagnostic reading Pressure Many rolessound plausible Layer Name thedecision layer Risk False shortlistshrinks badly Reader memory: name the layer before the team names it for you.

 The market map turns a noisy shortlist into a layer question before the buyer starts comparing providers.